Kingcoopa/My-README-Generator/README.md

 This app used Javascript

-## How to make it work!
+## How to make it Work!

 Open your terminal with in Github:

-1. type "node index.js"
+1. Type "node index.js"
 2. Go through the prompted questions.
 3. Once the prompts are completed, the newREADME File will be created.
 4. Once the "README" is created, the user then can push the file to their hosting site.